SETTING GOALS OR CHANGING HABITS… YES!

 1. Goals Are Desired Outcomes

-- On the other hand, habits are behaviors or actions we perform repeatedly, often unconsciously, over time.
-They are the building blocks of our daily routines and significantly influence our thoughts and emotions.
+Conversely, habits are the behaviors and actions we engage in repeatedly—often subconsciously—over time.
+They form the building blocks of our daily routines and play a critical role in shaping our thoughts and emotions.

 2. Goals Require Planning and Strategy